shocknet/docs/docs/pub/faq.md

 ### Requirements

 Pub is a NodeJS application and can run on all major operating systems and architectures.
-Our automated installer script is currently limited however to Debian-based Linux distrbutions.
+Our automated installer script currently supports:
+- ✅ **Debian/Ubuntu**: Fully tested and supported
+- ✅ **Arch/Fedora**: Fully tested and supported
+- 🚧 **macOS**: Basic support stubbed in, but untested

 Below assumes a Neutrino configuration, meaning that an externally hosted Bitcoin Core is serving block information.

-- Pub+LND operate flawlessly on containers with as little as 2GB RAM and 1 CPU core.

-- We would recommend a full OS have at least 4GB of RAM and 2 CPU cores.
+**System Requirements:**
+- **RAM**: Minimum 2GB burstable in headless containers or VPS.
+4+GB recommended for full Linux Desktop OS.
+RAM speed matters - 2GB DDR4 performs like 4GB DDR3.

-- Disk usage is typically under 5GB, but we recommend 40GB as LND can sometimes balloon with high usage.
+- **Storage**: 20GB of space for compact blocks.
+Disk usage is typically under 5GB, but we recommend 20-40GB as LND can sometimes balloon with high usage.
+- **CPU**: 1 CPU core minimum, 2+ cores recommended for full OS

-- 3+ Mbps download capacity for the combined Nostr, Lightning, and Neutrino traffic.
+- **Network**: 3+ Mbps download capacity for combined Nostr, Lightning, and Neutrino traffic.
 Initial blockheader download may take several minutes to complete on slow connections.
+- **No Networking Setup Required**: No port forwarding, Tor, or firewall configuration needed!
+Pub uses Nostr relays for communication.

+**Perfect for Bundle Nodes**: Lightning.Pub is a complete Lightning solution.
+You do NOT need a full Bitcoin or other node, perfect for small devices like Raspberry Pi.

-Lightning state is in general heavily reliant on a reliable disk, and so we recommend redundant disks (RAID, ZFS) in a highly available system with a battery to facilitate graceful shutdowns.
-If that is not feasible, a laptop with an SSD drive is ideal as the built-in battery offers protection from power events.
+Lightning state is in general heavily reliant on a reliable disk, and so we recommend redundant disks (RAID, ZFS) for critical or commercial scale systems, with a battery to facilitate graceful shutdowns.
+If that is not feasible, an old laptop with an SSD drive is ideal as the built-in battery offers protection from power events.
 NVME drives tend to be more reliable than regular SSDs.

 ### Configuration Options

-Pub has extensive configuration documented in the `env.example` file in the repository.
-To change your operating environment simply set the variables to your liking and restart the Pub service.
+For detailed configuration documentation including custom Nostr relays, bootstrap liquidity provider, Lightning Address domains, and all environment variables, see the [Configuration Guide](./configuration.md).

 ### Backups